olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 ## Using the Backup/Restore functionality

-You can backup an already running cluster or initialize a new cluster with an existing backup
+You can backup an already running cluster or initialize a new cluster with an existing backup.
+Only the Master/Slave, Galera, and Standalone topologies are currently supported.

 ### Backup